Liverpool & Man City get 100 free buses for FA Cup semi-final after criticism of staging game at Wembley

 The Football Association has confirmed that the FA Cup semi-final clash between Liverpool and Manchester City on April 16 will take place at Wembley Stadium, but 100 free buses are being laid on for supporters following criticism of the decision to stage a meeting between two northern superpowers in north London.

-Questions had been asked of why Premier League heavyweights from the north west should be forced to make their way down to the capital, causing serious logistical problems for some supporters, when the game could be played closer to their respective bases.
+Questions had been asked of why two clubs from the north west should be forced to make their way down to the capital that weekend when a lack of train services would make getting to Wembley problematic.

 Semi-final encounters used to be held at venues such as Old Trafford and Villa Park, which would have been much easier for Reds and Blues followers to get go, but the FA has locked in a date at the home of English football and vowed to provide travel assistance to those intending to make a long journey south.